mxriverlynn/backbone.picky/readme.md

 prevented from firing when Backbone.Picky methods are called with the `silent` option, as in `myModel.select({silent: true})`.

+Event handlers with standard names are invoked automatically.
+Standard names are `onSelect`, `onDeselect`, and `onReselect`.
+If these methods exist on the model, they are run without having to be wired up with the event manually.

 Custom options can be used when invoking any method.
-See the section on custom options, below.
+See the [section on custom options](#custom-options), below.

 #### "selected"

-Triggers when a model is selected.
+Triggers when a model has been selected.
 Provides the selected model as the first parameter.
+Runs the `onSelect` event handler if the method exists on the model.

 #### "deselected"

-Triggers when a model is deselected.
+Triggers when a model has been deselected.
 Provides the selected model as the first parameter.
+Runs the `onDeselect` event handler if the method exists on the model.

 #### "reselected"

 Triggers when a model, which is already selected, is selected again.
 Provides the re-selected model as the first parameter.
+Runs the `onReselect` event handler if the method exists on the model.

 ## Picky.SingleSelect